FMIA: What the First Four Teams Will Do on Draft Night and Owners Challenging Goodell - ProFootballTalk

 — Calico Joe (@CalicoJoeMLB) April 1, 2023

 z.
-Kudos to Colts owner Jim Irsay for funding the return of an Orca while, Lolita, back to the wild after 53 years in captivity.
+Kudos to Colts owner Jim Irsay for funding the return of an Orca whale, Lolita, back to the wild after 53 years in captivity.
 What a story.

 The Adieu Haiku40